Yuan-Meng/personal_website_2.0/content/posts/generative_recommendation/index.md

 toc: true
 ---

-# The Tide Has Turned?
+# Has the Tide Turned?
 From DLRM to GM

 For nearly a decade, recommender systems have remained largely {{< sidenote "the same" >}}It used to be (still is?) the case that if you're familiar with the cascade pipeline and the most popular L1 (e.g., two-tower models and embedding-based retrieval) and L2 (e.g., "Embedding-MLP" style `pAction` models, sequence modeling) architectures, you're golden in almost every ML system design interview.
 Perhaps a year from now, GenRec talents and experience will be what top companies seek instead.{{< /sidenote >}}.
 It's hard to even imagine a system without a cascade pipeline in the iconic [YouTube paper](https://research.google.com/pubs/archive/45530.pdf), which retrieves tens of thousands of candidates from a massive corpus, trims them down to hundreds of relevant items using a lightweight ranker (L1), selects the top dozen using a heavy ranker (L2), and makes adjustments based on policy and business logic (L3).
 Architecture-wise, the L2 ranker hasn't drifted far from the seminal [Deep & Wide network](https://arxiv.org/abs/1606.07792), which embeds input features, passes them through interaction modules, and transforms representations for task heads (e.g., clicks, purchase, video watch).
 Upgrades to feature interaction (e.g., [DCN-v2](https://arxiv.org/abs/2008.13535), [MaskNet](https://arxiv.org/abs/2102.07619)) and multi-task learning (e.g., [MMoE](https://arxiv.org/abs/2311.09580), [PLE](https://dl.acm.org/doi/abs/10.1145/3383313.3412236)) culminated in Meta's [DHEN](https://arxiv.org/abs/2203.11014), which combines multiple interaction modules and experts to push the limits of this "Deep Learning Recommender System" (DLRM) paradigm.